beverleyy/gradcafe_analysis/README.md

 Also, remember all the data you scraped in step 1?
 Assuming you ran the parser on all the directories outputted from the scraper, the notebook will combine all the `.csv` files in the `./data` directory into one large unique dataset that you can query as you wish.

 There's so much you can do with gradcafe data!

+## Interactive Dashboard

+If you install streamlit, you can also run `streamlit run stream_app.py` to get an interactive dashboard that you can use to quickly look at multiple programs within the dataset you scraped.

 ## Shoutouts